rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

       "vendor": "dse",
-      "url": "ws://192.168.0.45:8282", // URL of the gremlin server to connect to "graphName": "mygraph", // name of the graph to connect to "create": true // whether to create graphName if it does not exist },
+      "url": "ws://192.168.0.45:8282", // URL of the gremlin server to connect to "graphName": "mygraph", // name of the graph to connect to "create": false // whether to create graphName if it does not exist },
     "index": {
       "vendor": "elasticSearch",